robertostoja-lniski/AASD_ZespolX/README.md

 ## About

-setup.sh - Contains xmpp account registrations for agents.
+prosody/accounts.sh - Contains xmpp account registrations for agents.
 If you want to create new agent you have to specify account for it in this file and run it from container again.